planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

 Please note the ``[lessons]`` placeholder.
 It will be replaced by the group's list of lessons, taken from their folders names (replacing underscores with spaces).

+The :file:`style.css` is another optional file, that allows to set up a common CSS/HTML style for all lessons's steps within the group.
+The declarations on this file will be appended to each html or markdown files used for step description during the lessons' run time.

 Creating a lesson in Python
 ---------------------------